Samuel Livingston Mather Jr. - Partner of Pickands Mather and Company

 12023 Lake Shore Boulevard

 Samuel started at his father’s business while a teenager.
 His father readily disciplined him when he noticed the slightest sign of weakness in his character.
-Samuel’s father gently but firmly convinced him to curtail an eighteen-month European tour because he was concerned about him being “away any longer from home influences.”
+Samuel’s father gently but firmly convinced him to curtail an eighteen-month European tour because he was concerned about him being “away from any longer from home influences.”
 His father feared that his Catholic traveling companion was overpowering him with inappropriate influences.

 The summer of 1869 changed Samuel’s life.
 He was eighteen years old and went to work as a timekeeper in his father’s mines in Ishpeming, Michigan.
 A premature explosion of black powder injured him.
 His skull, spine, and arms were fractured.
 His lengthy recuperation prevented him from entering Harvard, and he continued with a permanently impaired left arm.